iTwin/bis-schemas/Domains/Terrain/Terrain.remarks.md

 An `ITerrain`, if already calculated, has a *Boundary* captured by a single child element of type `TerrainBoundary`, which stores the boundary's geometrical details in its `GeometryStream` as a closed line-string (i.e. no arcs) encoded into a single *LineString3d*.
 The first and last point of the *LineString3d* shall be the same.

-Instances of `TerrainBoundary`, by default, shall use the Domain-ranked `TerrainBoundary` category.
+Instances of `TerrainBoundary`, by default, shall use the Domain-ranked `trrn:Boundary` category.

 ### TerrainSourceFeatureElement